 Hello and welcome to February’s newsletter.
 Hope you have had the best month possible.

-Nominations for Merryn’s Smile Day 2022 are now open.
-You can nominate a Severe ME sufferer for a special Smile by completing the nomination form.
-Repeat nominations are considered.
+Nominations for Merryn’s Smile Day 2023 are now open.
+You can nominate a Severe or Very Severe ME sufferer for a special Smile by completing our nomination form.

 To read more about Merryn and Merryn’s Smile Day click here.